dotswg/dots-architecture/draft-ietf-dots-architecture.md

 parameters, a process defined by the protocol.

 Once the DOTS client begins receiving DOTS server signals, the signaling session is active.
-At any time during the signaling session, the DOTS client MAY use the data channel to adjust initial configuration, manage black- and white-listed prefixes or addresses, leverage vendor-specific extensions, and so on.
+At any time during the signaling session, the DOTS client may use the data channel to adjust initial configuration, manage black- and white-listed prefixes or addresses, leverage vendor-specific extensions, and so on.
 Note that unlike the signal channel, there is no requirement that the data channel remain